 Check with your carrier before venturing out whether your phone can accept SIM cards from different networks.

-Do not travel to Europe in Summertime, yes it is beautiful, but it is also extremely expensive, that is why you should target the following months to travel to Europe: March, April, May, September, October.
+Do not travel to Europe in Summertime, yes it is beautiful, but it is also extremely expensive, that is why you should target the following months to travel to Europe: March, April, May, September, and October.

 Not only are airfares expensive, but hotel prices skyrocket as well.

-I always use hotelscombined when it comes to exploring the prices of hotels, apartments, and hostels.
+I always use Expedia when it comes to exploring the prices of hotels, apartments, and hostels.
 It doesn’t only give you a price from Booking but it compares prices from different sites that have that accommodation listed there, which is amazing and you can save a ton of money like that.